kinidal/GitOps-Automating-Web-App-Deployment-using-GitHub-Workflows-IaC/README.md

 ---

-## 🛠️ Setup and Configuration of - App deployment Workflow
+## 🏗️Setup and Configuration of - Application deployment Workflow

-## Step 1: Create a SonarCloud Project
+### Step 1: Create a SonarCloud Project

 1. Log in to [SonarCloud.io](https://sonarcloud.io) using your GitHub account.
 2. Create a new project and assign it a meaningful name.